datacentricdesign/iob22/assignments/02-vending-machine/index.md

 ---

-Through this assignment, we will explore the following concepts:
+Through this assignment, we explore the following concepts:

 Branch
 {: .label .label-green }